AlexisVal08/Creating-microsoft-azure/README.md

 ## 6. **Observe edit and view the changes within the file :**

    - Click onto view and edit within the text file that was uploaded.
-   - when the file is uploaded it should show `Hello world!`
+   - When the file is uploaded it should show `Hello world!`.
    - You can type anything here.
 In this scenario it is typed `my edit`. then click `Save` to save the changes.
 <img width="428" alt="Step6A" src="https://github.com/AlexisVal08/Creating-mircosoft-azure/assets/135868956/da7f4971-e268-4b66-aa19-1f6e21a09917">
 <img width="428" alt="Step6B" src="https://github.com/AlexisVal08/Creating-mircosoft-azure/assets/135868956/82518dad-085d-4d16-b392-2c39a2e4027e">